sdg002/AnyDotnetStuff/ci-cd-stages-demo/notes.md

       $x="${{ parameters.apikey}}"
       Write-Host "displaying the key as it is - will not work!"
       Write-Host $x
-      Write-Host "displaying the key as a string of characters - this works!"
+      Write-Host "displaying the key as a string of characters - this works!
+(Use this for troubleshooting only)"
       $x.ToCharArray()